Author has written 26 stories for Slayers, Inuyasha, Immortal Rain, Naruto, Harry Potter, and Ouran High School Host Club.

 -I judge the quality of a fanfiction mainly on how many reviews per chapter it has and the number of day(s) it's been released.

 -I can't stand it when people add a certain religion to a very obviously non-religious fandom.
-Naruto, for example, comes from a country containing about one percent--ONE percent--of people who belive in the Christian god, and thus any of the characters being Christian is so astronomically unlikely as to be ridiculous.
+Naruto, for example, comes from a country containing about one percent--ONE percent--of people who believe in the Christian god, and thus any of the characters being Christian is so astronomically unlikely as to be ridiculous.
 Crosses in Japan are, literally, a fashion statement teenagers wear.
 Like how Americans wear Kanji.

 -I prefer the manga over the anime.
 The only exception to this is the series Slayers.